 Dropping Down or Going Up in Distance: Good news!
 We will let you change your mind.
 If your circumstances have changed prior to registration close, simply email us indicating what distance you're changing to.
 If going down, there are no refunds.
 If going up, you will need to pay the price difference from what you originally paid to what the current price is for the distance your changing to.
 Once received, we will change your registration accordingly.
 That way you will still be eligible for the finishers and any other applicable awards when you complete that distance.
 After registration close, and even up through the prerace check-in, you can still drop down or go up.
 Simply notify us and pay the difference as described above.
 However, since all finishers medals and awards are ordered many weeks in advance, we cannot guarantee awards for those changing distances after registration closes.

-It's back on a trial basis by popular demand!
-You can now drop down or go up ONE TIME DURING the race.
-We've done this before, but discontinued it due to the overwhelming complexity.
-However, so many have asked for it back that we worked with our timing company this year to try it again, as long as you promise to be patient and understanding.
-So here's the deal.
 Sometimes things don't always go as you planned on race day.
 Sound familiar?
 Well, we understand and will allow you to drop down to a shorter distance and still be an official finisher.
-How sweet is that? ☺ Simply sign off that you're done and we'll give you a finishers shirt and visor and a finishing time for the longest official distance you completed.
+How sweet is that? ☺ Simply sign off that you're done and we'll give you a finishers shirt and hat/visor and a finishing time for the longest official distance you completed.
 You will NOT receive any finishers award for that distance since you didn't originally sign up for it.
 You will also not be eligible for any other awards.
 We will list your finishing time in a separate "Unofficial" class.
 Note that if you change distances from the longer metric course to the shorter miles course or vice versa, the official distance you are scored at may be longer due to the timing verification locations.
 For instance, if you're running the 100 miler and complete only four 10 mile loops (40 miles), the official 50K time you are given will be for the next time you crossed a timing mat AFTER 31.06 miles.
 It could be several miles later.